nickbrandt/GitLab/doc/administration/geo/index.md

 - Object pools for forked project deduplication work only on the **primary** node, and are duplicated on the **secondary** node.
 - [External merge request diffs](../merge_request_diffs.md) will not be replicated if they are on-disk, and viewing merge requests will fail.
 However, external MR diffs in object storage **are** supported.
 The default configuration (in-database) does work.
 - GitLab Runners cannot register with a **secondary** node.
 Support for this is [planned for the future](https://gitlab.com/gitlab-org/gitlab/-/issues/3294).
+- Geo **secondary** nodes can not be configured to [use high-availability configurations of PostgreSQL](https://gitlab.com/groups/gitlab-org/-/epics/2536).

 ### Limitations on replication/verification